Corey Bailey

 file you are working on and could cause a conflict.
 Particularly if you are using an

-external device for listening or recording.
+external drive for listening or recording.
 If you run into problems and you are using

 an external device, try powering it up after you boot your computer.
 Also, if you are